 The idea of cuddling in bed with your baby seems to be the natural thing to do.
 But the sad reality about that instinctive feeling is, too many babies die due to sleeping and cuddling in bed with their mother or father.
 Infant mortality in Genesee County and Michigan related to unsafe sleep is preventable!
 One in four infant deaths in Genesee County is due to an unsafe sleep position.
 While 140 babies in Michigan die every year, due to an unsafe sleep environment.

-For more information on “Safe Sleep” contact Genesee County Health Department, Health Education Coordinator, Porsha Black at 810-257-3134.
+For more information on “Safe Sleep” contact Genesee County Health Department, Community Health Analyst, Danielle McCoy at 810-257-3435.